-Area Risk Protection Insurance (ARPI)
+Area Risk Protection Insurance (ARPI) Basic Provisions

 ARPI may not be available in every county.
 Some of the information on this fact sheet does not apply.
-For more information go to the ARPI fact sheet at www.rma.usda.gov/pubs/rme/arpi.pdf.
+For more information see the ARPI fact sheet at www.rma.usda.gov/pubs/rme/fctsht.html.